Velko/AoC_2023/README.md

 back if it matches or not.

 When scanning the template, there are 4 possible options:

     * found '.' - just scan further
     * found '#' - make a "hard match" if the group can be placed and subsequent recursion is successful
     * found '?' - make a "soft match" - try to place a group, but failing to do that just continue to next
     * reached end of template - return what's collected so far

-When there are no more groups to check, one should check if the end of template requires any '#', or the remainder can be filled by '.'.
+When there are no more groups to check, one should verify if the end of template requires any '#', or the remainder can be filled by '.'.
 Former means failure, latter - successful match.

 It took a lot of debugging to get everything right, but at the end I got it to the point where it was able to solve